 As the Indian society steps into a more modern form, more and more parents seem to be relenting to an inter-caste marriage as they become convinced of the advantages of love marriages vis-à-vis an arranged marriage.
-But it’s a fight to finish at times and there are no shortcuts.
+But it’s a fight to finish at times, and there are no shortcuts.

 10 Ways to convince your parents for inter-caste marriage

-Follow these tips to convince your parents for an inter-caste marriage and you will come out a winner.
+Follow these tips to convince your parents for an inter-caste marriage, and you will come out a winner.
 We have very methodically charted out a planner for you.
 You just need to pay attention to it.

 1. Build a good start

-Pro Tip: Broach the subject of inter-caste marriage by telling your folks about a co-worker or high school friend opting for a love marriage and how it is working out well for them.
+Pro Tip: Broach the subject of inter-caste marriage by telling your folks about a co-worker or high school friend opting for love marriage and how it is working out well for them.

 2. Bring in a trusted friend/ally/elderly relative to make a case for you

-3. Lay out a list of parental concerns and discuss how to combat them
+3. Layout a list of parental concerns and discuss how to combat them

 Bring up all the issues that are likely to bring conflict once the families are approached about the match.
-You have to bring the whole subject of an inter-caste marriage seem as something as normal and to be seen in a positive light.
+You have to bring the whole subject of an inter-caste marriage to seem like something as normal and to be seen in a positive light.
 Build a narrative of how love marriage is better than arranged marriage in the long term through examples and rationalisation.

 Pro Tip: Jot down and go over each potential conflict area and think of creative ways to solve them together.
 Take help from trusted and supportive friends in this.